Introduction

 Guiding Treatment Decisions: The Role of ECG in Hyperkalemia Management

-ECG findings hyperkalemia are pivotal in managing the condition, directly influencing treatment decisions based on its severity.
-The presence of peaked T waves serves as a clear indicator, prompting clinicians to initiate potassium-lowering therapies.
-Conversely, a sine-wave pattern on the ECG signals an urgent need for intervention to avert cardiac arrest.
-Clinicians must be proficient in interpreting these changes to ensure optimal patient care.
+ECG findings are pivotal in managing the condition, directly influencing treatment decisions based on its severity.
+The presence of peaked T waves serves as a key indicator, prompting clinicians to initiate appropriate interventions.
+Conversely, a sine-wave pattern on the ECG signals an urgent need to avert cardiac arrest.
+Clinicians must be proficient in interpreting these changes to ensure patient safety.

-Expert opinions further underscore the importance of ECG findings hyperkalemia in the management of high potassium levels.
-Substantial hyperkalemia frequently results in various ECG findings hyperkalemia, including:
+Expert opinions further underscore the importance of ECG monitoring in the management of high potassium levels.
+Substantial hyperkalemia frequently results in various complications, including:

 - Bradycardia